Avaiga/taipy-doc/docs/manuals/core/concepts/job.md

 Tasks, Sequences, and Scenarios entities can be submitted for execution.
 The submission of a scenario triggers the submission of all the contained tasks.
-Similarly, the submission of a sequence also triggers the request of all the ordered tasks.
+Similarly, the submission of a sequence also triggers the execution of all the ordered tasks.

 Each time a task is submitted for execution, a new _Job_ is created.
 A `Job^` represents a single execution of a task.